 #8 Walk Across Brooklyn Bridge

 Here’s another world-famous NYC landmark that attracts plenty of visitors who want to cross it or simply come close to this iconic bridge and take a photo.
-If you’re planning to ask how car shipping works and to get professional auto transport services, you can also use your car to cross it, though the feeling will be much more memorable if you cross the bridge on foot or by bicycle.
+If you’re planning to transport your vehicle across the country, learn how car shipping works, and to get professional auto transport services, you can also use your car to cross it, though the feeling will be much more memorable if you cross the bridge on foot or by bicycle.